 Unfortunately, there is no service like this for trailers, so you will have to do your own due diligence.
 Also, see if the owner has a loan on the vehicle.
 Maybe they are behind on their payments, and it’s about to be possessed by the bank.
 You will want to make sure there is a clean break so you can transfer the title without a problem.

 Get a Professional RV Inspection

-RV inspectors can be found by running we searches in your local area but we recommend that you use a NRVIA certified instructor if possible.
-You can find a list of their inspectors on their site. https://nrvia.org/locate/
+RV inspectors can be found by running web searches in your local area, but we recommend that you use NRVIA certified instructor if possible.
+You can find a list of their inspectors on their site.

 Many RV inspectors will offer services like oil analysis of engine and transmission oils for motorhomes that are not something most people will look at.
 It’s just like a home inspection, where they deep dive into everything.

 Do remember that it is the inspector’s job to inspect everything to help you make an informed decision.
 Just because they find something wrong, however, doesn’t mean it’s not the right RV for you.
 Nothing will ever be perfect – even on brand-new rigs.
 Something will always break eventually.
 So you have to decide if the problem is ultimately a deal-breaker or not.

 Negotiate a Price After the Inspection